 Each player will send out their Digimon, evolve, and support them with their own cards.
 The Digimon battle until one player achieves 4 KOs!
-Digimon Battles is an Expandable Card Game, (ECG) and is free for life.
+Digimon Battle Evolution is an Expandable Card Game, (ECG) and is free for life.
 Several expansion sets are currently planned.

 Download & Play

-Or search “Digimon Battles” in the Steam Workshop for TTS.
+Or search “Digimon Battle Evolution” in the Steam Workshop for TTS.

 If you are unfamiliar with Tabletop Simulator, it is a software purchasable on Steam that allows modular tabletop gaming.
-It’s pretty cheap and I urge everyone to get a copy, not the least because it will be required to play Digimon Battles with VMundi players online (it also can play Vanguard, or just about any tabletop game you can think of).
+It’s pretty cheap and I urge everyone to get a copy, not the least because it will be required to play Digimon Battle Evolution with VMundi players online (it also can play Magic the Gathering, or just about any tabletop game you can think of).
+It usually goes on sale for $10.

 This module comes with a two-player setup ready to go.
 One side will take control of the partner Agumon and the Dragon deck.
 It fights ferociously, showing no mercy with increased power.
 The other side will partner with Gabumon and the Nature deck.
 It fights tactically, trying to keep its health up and win a war of attrition.
 These decks are tested and balanced against each other, while also serving as a jumping-off point for players to construct their own decks.